Arena Națională

 The National Arena (Arena Națională) is a retractable roof football stadium in Bucharest, Romania.
 It opened in 2011 on the site of the original National Stadium, which was demolished between 2007 and 2008.
 The stadium hosts major football matches including home matches of the Romania National Football Team, and usually Romanian Cup Final.
 With 55,634 seats, it is the largest stadium in Romania.

 Designed by Gerkan, Marg and Partners, the stadium was built by Max Bögl and Astaldi firms.
 The stadium has a retractable roof which covers the playing surface.

 In addition to Romania home games and the Romanian Cup final, the stadium also hosts other major games in Romanian football, including the season-opening Supercupa României.
 A UEFA category four stadium, the National Arena hosted the 2012 UEFA Europa League final, and four games at UEFA Euro 2020 (including the Round of 16 match between France and Switzerland, ended in a 3–3 draw, with Switzerland defeating France 5–4 at penalties).

 The stadium has also been used as the venue for The International 2021, the annual Dota 2 world championship event that still holds the Guinness World Records for the largest Esports prize pool for a single tournament ($40,018,195).
 Arena Națională has hosted concerts by Metallica, Guns N' Roses, Red Hot Chili Peppers, Depeche Mode, and Ed Sheeran.

+On 15 September 2026, the UEFA Executive Committee officially designated the Arena Națională as the host venue for the 2028 UEFA Europa League final, scheduled to be played on 17 May 2028.
+The selection marks the second time the stadium will organize the competition's final act, 16 years after hosting the historic 2012 UEFA Europa League final between Atlético Madrid and Athletic Bilbao.

 The Arena Națională is currently the home ground of FCSB, the biggest brand in Romanian football.
 FC Dinamo București also plays some selected matches at the Arena Națională.